udda/multiload-ng/README.md

 *GTK+ default tooltip delay time* (500 ms in many systems).

 Starting from GTK+ 3.20.0, tooltips appear to be working normally.

+### Plugin doesn't show, and terminal is full of lines like this: `GLib-GObject-WARNING *: cannot register existing type 'GtkWidget'`
+You probably selected wrong GTK+ version when building.
+See [GTK Version section](#gtk-version)

 ## FAQ